 Seattle, WA (PRWEB) January 24, 2014

-Wikileaf.com is aiming to be the Priceline of legal and medical pot in 2014.
+Wikileaf.com is aiming to be the first price comparison website for recreational and medical marijuana.

 This morning Wikileaf.com went live with their legal and medical marijuana marketplace in four states and will be growing to cover three more states in the coming months.